In accordance with the federal Clery Act, UCSB publishes an Annual Security Report (ASR) and an Annual Fire Safety Report (AFSR).

-Environmental Health & Safety has developed a guide known as the UCSB Emergency Information Flip Chart to assist you in minimizing the effects of specific campus emergencies.
-Keep this guide where it will be immediately available for quick reference in an emergency, preferably mounted on a wall.
+Environmental Health & Safety has developed Emergency Response Procedures to assist you in minimizing the effects of specific campus emergencies.
 The purpose of the University of California, Santa Barbara (UCSB) Emergency Operations Plan (EOP) is to establish policies, procedures and an organizational structure for the mitigation, preparedness, response and recovery of emergency events impacting UCSB.

 All students' email addresses are automatically signed up for UCSB Alert, a system that sends messages during an emergency to phones, emails, and the digital signage located throughout Campus Housing.
 If students would like to receive alerts on their mobile device, they can sign up via the UCSB Alert page.